 When the day came to tell my family I was gay, not only was I scared to lose them, I was scared of how I would take care of myself physically, emotionally and financially.
 In a flash, I’d be alone.
 Being raised to believe that “the church” would take care of me from cradle to grave, I didn’t prepare to be emotionally or financially independent.
 I could’ve benefited from these smart money moves.

 Whether we jump out or are pushed out of the nest, many queer kids and young adults find themselves in similar financial situations with similar fears.
 This made me think of how The Debt Free Guys could help queer people in their teens and twenties who face similar situations.

 Before I start, I want to give you an extra tip.
 Become a gay blogger!
-In today’s world, you can make a living off of being a gay blogger or expand your influence in any other career because of your gay blog.
+In today’s world, you can make a living by being a gay blogger or expanding your influence in any career because of your gay blog.
 Whether you blog for money or blog to make the world a better place, you won’t regret starting a blog today.
-Blogging will provide you financial independence and provide our queer community moral support.I'm a money smart homo! #QueerMoneyClick To Tweet
+Blogging will give you financial independence and provide our queer community more of a voice.I'm a money smart homo! #QueerMoneyClick To Tweet

 4 Money Move for those 18 and Gay (or Straight)

 - Live below your means.
-Take it from me.
-You can see how we didn’t live below our means here and it wasn’t pretty.
-If you spend more than you earn, you’ll always be broke.
-Sports Illustrated reported that 78 percent of NFL players go broke.
-It’s not how much money you earn, but how much you save and invest, as this janitor learned.
+Take it from me, if you spend more than you earn, you’ll always be broke.
+Sports Illustrated reported that 78 percent of NFL players go broke because it’s not how much money you earn, but about how much you save and invest what you earn.

-Your future seems like a long way off and money seems unimportant, but you’ll save yourself a world of butt hurt, especially if you’re at risk of losing family support if you take even half my suggestions.
-If you accomplish these four steps in the next year, you’ll be light years ahead of me at your age, regardless of whether you’re pushed out or jump out of the nest.
+Your future seems like a long way off and money feels unimportant, but you’ll save yourself a world of butt hurt, especially if you’re at risk of losing your family if you take even half my suggestions.
+If you accomplish these four steps in the next year, you’ll be light years ahead of me at your age, regardless of whether you’re pushed out of or jump out of the nest.